bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 .. tip::

-   Sample implementations of custom process elements can be found on GitHub in our open source `repository <https://github.com/axonivy>`__, e.g. https://github.com/axonivy/bpm-beans
+   Sample implementations of custom process elements can be found on GitHub in our open source `repository <https://github.com/axonivy>`__, e.g., https://github.com/axonivy/bpm-beans

 .. _extensions-bundles:

-Axon Ivy extensions bundles (Eclipse plugin)
+|ivy| extensions bundles (Eclipse plugin)
 ----------------------------------------------

-In order to provide an Axon Ivy extension for the Designer or Engine you need to provide it as an Eclipse plugin.
+In order to provide an |ivy| extension for the Designer or Engine you need to provide it as an Eclipse plugin.

 Development
 ~~~~~~~~~~~

-You can create your own Eclipse plugin in the Axon Ivy Designer by
+You can create your own Eclipse plugin in the |ivy-designer| by
 following these steps:

 #.
-Start Axon Ivy Designer
+Start |ivy-designer|

 #.
 Switch to the :guilabel:`Plug-in Development Perspective`.
 Menu: :guilabel:`Window` >
    :guilabel:`Open Perspective` > :guilabel:`Other...` > :guilabel:`Plug-in Development`